mehongs/LoanClassification/README.md

 **Libraries:** Pandas, Scikit-Learn

-## 4. Resuls & Performance
+## 4. Results & Performance
 **Accuracy:** 1.0

 **Precision/Recall:** 1.0/1.0

-**Key Takeaway:** While the algorithm achieved perfect metrics, it is highly unlikely that it is so, most likley due to overfitting and a limited sample size.
+**Key Takeaway:** While the algorithm achieved perfect metrics, it is highly unlikely that it is so, most likely due to overfitting and a limited sample size.

 ## Step 5.
 Model Validation
 The model's robustness was validated using three approaches: